mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 * Sufficient testing occurred
 * Quality standards are upheld

 While it is certainly _possible_ that a quality pull request might be accepted right away, it should be expected that there will be some changes requested of the pull request, and issues that need to be discussed and resolved before it is approved.
-The pull request post itself is a great place to have these conversations, though conrtibutors should not be afraid to directly message fellow-developers either, when doing so is helpful to resolving any issues.
+The pull request post itself is a great place to have these conversations, though contributors should not be afraid to directly message fellow developers either, when doing so is helpful to resolving any issues.

 ### Implementing Changes